 What this means in practice:

-• Model and provider changes should be visible in the thread history.
+Model and provider changes should be visible in session history.

 Keyboard-first workflow